pietraferreira/quartz/content/notes/university/introduction-cs3609.md

 - **LAN switch**: connects workstations into a physical Ethernet LAN.
 There are two kinds:
     - **Layer 2 switch**: examines the MAC layer address and makes forwarding decisions based on MAC layer address tables.
     - **Layer 3 switch**: examines the network layer address and routes packets based on routing protocol path determination decisions, it is the same thing as a router.
+- **File server and print server**: provide file sharing and data storage for users within a department.
+- **Wireless access point (WAP)**.

+The logical part of the LAN Domain consists of:

+- **System administration**: setup of user LAN accounts with logon ID and password access controls.
+- **Design of directory of file services**.
+- **Configuration of workstation and server TCP/IP software and communication protocols**: this involves IP addressing, the **IP default gateway router, subnet, mask address**, etc. The IP default gateway router acts as the entry/exit to the LAN.
+The subnet mask address defines the IP network number and IP host number.
+- **Design of server disk storage space; backup and recovery of user data**.
+- **Design of virtual LANs (VLANs)**: With Layer 2 and Layer 3 LAN switches, Ethernet ports can be configured to be on the same VLAN, even though they may be connected to different physically connected LANs.
+This is the same thing as configuring workstations and servers to be on the same Ethernet LAN or broadcast domain.

+#### Roles, Responsibilities and Accountability
+---
+- **Roles and tasks**: